Eastern Europe: Kazakhstan

-Despite being frequently classified as a Central Asian country, about 4% of Kazakhstan's territory, situated west of the Ural River, geographically lies in Eastern Europe, thus technically making it a transcontinental country.
+Despite being frequently classified as a Central Asian country, about 4% of Kazakhstan's territory, situated west of the Ural River, geographically lies in Eastern Europe, thus making it a transcontinental country.

 History

 Classical antiquity and medieval origins

 Ancient kingdoms of the region included Orontid Armenia, Caucasian Albania, Colchis and Iberia (not to be confused with the Iberian Peninsula in Western Europe), of which the former two were the predecessor states of Armenia and Azerbaijan respectively, while the latter two were the predecessor states of modern-day Georgia.
 These peripheral kingdoms were, either from the start or later on, incorporated into various Iranian empires, including the Achaemenid Persian, Parthian, and Sassanid Persian Empires.
 Parts of the Balkans and some more northern areas were ruled by the Achaemenid Persians as well, including Thrace, Paeonia, Macedon, and most of the Black Sea coastal regions of Romania, Ukraine, and Russia.
 Owing to the rivalry between the Parthian Empire and Rome, and later between Byzantium and the Sassanid Persians, the Parthians would invade the region several times, although it was never able to hold the area, unlike the Sassanids who controlled most of the Caucasus during their entire rule.

 The Eastern and Western Roman Empire at the death of Theodosius I in 395.
 The Western Roman Empire fell in 476 while the Eastern lasted until 1453.

 The earliest known distinctions between east and west in Europe originate in the history of the Roman Republic.
 As the Roman domain expanded, a cultural and linguistic division appeared.
 The mainly Greek-speaking eastern provinces had formed the highly urbanized Hellenistic civilization.
 In contrast, the western territories largely adopted the Latin language.
 The cultural and linguistic division was eventually reinforced by the later political east–west division of the Roman Empire.
 The division between these two spheres deepened during Late Antiquity and the Middle Ages because of a number of events.
 The Western Roman Empire collapsed in the 5th century, marking the start of the Early Middle Ages.
 By contrast, the Eastern Roman Empire, called the "Byzantine Empire" in the West, had a survival strategy that kept it alive for another 1,000 years.

 The rise of the Frankish Empire in the west and in particular the Great Schism, which formally divided Eastern and Western Christianity in 1054, heightened the cultural and religious distinctiveness between Eastern and Western Europe.
 Much of Eastern Europe was invaded and occupied by the Mongols.

 During the Ostsiedlung, towns founded under Magdeburg rights became centres of economic development and scattered German settlements were founded in parts of Eastern Europe.
 Introduction of German town law is often seen as a second great step after introduction of Christianity at the turn of the first and the second millennia.
 The ensuing modernization of society and economy allowed the increased role played by the rulers of Bohemia and Poland.